Table of Contents

 The root cause of this synchronisation lossage is particularly hard to understand, so an example is helpful.
 It was discussed at length by Arndt Muehlenfeld ("Runtime Race Detection in Multi-Threaded Programs", Dissertation, TU Graz, Austria).
 The canonical POSIX-recommended usage scheme for condition variables is as follows:

-b is a Boolean condition, which is False most of the time
+is False most of

 By comparison, Helgrind's detection of inter-thread dependencies caused by semaphore operations is believed to be exactly correct.